 Dogs are welcome to join you in exploring the old mines under Tombstone.

-The trolley tours are pet friendly, as well.
+And the trolley tours are pet friendly, as well!

-On this visit, the ice cream shop at T. Miller’s Tombstone Mercantile was closed.
+During this visit, the ice cream shop at T. Miller’s Tombstone Mercantile was closed.
 But we’re hoping they still serve the doggy ice cream cones!
+[Update: We’re sad to say that T. Miller’s and the ice cream parlor are permanently closed.
+But you can get a human treat at the Tombstone Brewing Company which is pet friendly inside and out.]

 We want you to stay on the right side of the law during your visit.
-So, be sure to make note of the places where pets aren’t allowed!
+So, be sure to make note of the places where pets aren’t allowed, too!

 Oddly enough, pets are not allowed in the city park.
 They also can’t go inside the historic courthouse.